Jim Bibby: Coaching career

 Bibby earned his bachelor's degree in health and physical education from Lynchburg College in 1980.
 His first coaching job was with the Durham Bulls immediately after the conclusion of his playing career in 1984.
-Bibby was the pitching coach for the Carolina League's Lynchburg, Virginia ballclub from 1985 to 1999.
+Bibby was the pitching coach for the Carolina League's Lynchburg, Virginia, ballclub from 1985 to 1999.
 He served the franchise beginning when it was affiliated with the Mets and through parent club/name changes in 1988 (Red Sox both) and 1995 (Pirates/Hillcats).
-Bibby was honored by the Hillcats in 2002, when his uniform number (26) was the first one retired in the city's baseball history.
+Bibby was honored by the Hillcats in 2002, when his uniform number, 26, was the first one retired in the city's baseball history.
 He spent the 2000 minor league season in the same capacity with the Nashville Sounds, but retired from coaching after his contract was not renewed.

 Personal

-Bibby was an older brother of former NBA players Henry Bibby and uncle of Mike Bibby.
+Bibby was an older brother of former NBA player Henry Bibby and uncle of Mike Bibby.

-He was married to Jacqueline Ann (Jordan) Bibby and had two daughters, Tamara Bibby of Washington, D.C. and Tanya Bibby (McClain) of Charlotte, North Carolina.
+He was married to Jacqueline Ann (Jordan) Bibby and had two daughters, Tamara Bibby of Washington, D.C., and Tanya Bibby (McClain) of Charlotte, North Carolina.

 He died in Central Lynchburg General Hospital on February 16, 2010, due to bone cancer.